junglewill/Machine-Learning-A-Z/README.md

 * KNN in Python and R
 * Decision Tree & Random Forest in Python and R
 * K means in Python and R
+* Principle Component Analysis(PCA) in Python and R
 * Tensorflow in Python and R